← Back to Motivic MIDI

 Not at all!
 This happens because Motivic MIDI and your DAW look at harmony in two completely different ways:

-- DAWs read literal physical keys: A DAW doesn't know what scale or key you are working in; it only looks at the exact physical MIDI notes being played and usually assumes the lowest note is the Root.
+- DAWs might be operating in a different context: A DAW doesn't know automatically what scale or key Motivic MIDI is working in; it only looks at the exact physical MIDI notes being played and usually assumes the lowest note is the Root.

 The Two Rules of the Motivic Engine